What is Crypto Lending?

 Unfortunately for DeFi, its smart contract operations means that it’s limited to a single blockchain.
 Therefore, the options as to which crypto you can lend are usually limited.
 Most often, it only concerns ERC20 tokens (running on the Ethereum blockchain).

-Compound is a decentralized protocol that gives you the possibility to lend digital assets.
+Let’s illustrate how this works using an example: Compound is a decentralized protocol that gives you the possibility to lend digital assets.

 When lending your tokens, you deposit them into Compound’s smart contract.
 In exchange, you get cTokens which represent the claim to your lended assets and interests.
-All of this can be done directly through Ledger Live.

 Security and control